BeaconGrid/webhook-api-app/README.md

-# BeaconGrid WebHookAPI App
+# BeaconGrid WebHook App

 ## Overview
-This project (and README) will show you how to get started using BeaconGrid's Webhook API to receive data from GridScan.
+This project (and README) will show you how to get started using BeaconGrid's Webhooks to receive data from GridScan.

+Unlike other location platforms, there's _no coding or editing of code files_ whatsoever, to retrieve real-time data.
+Just interacting with a free AWS account and our Dashboard.
+That's it.

 ## Setup in an AWS Environment